AcademySoftwareFoundation/OpenImageIO/src/doc/imageioapi.rst

 * *Internal data* is in the memory of the computer, used by an application program.
-* *Native file data* is what is stored in an image file itself (i.e., on the ``other side'' of the abstraction layer that OpenImageIO provides).
+* *Native file data* is what is stored in an image file itself (i.e., on the "other side" of the abstraction layer that OpenImageIO provides).

 Both internal and file data is stored in a particular *data format*